The Invisible Poems Hidden in One of the World's Oldest Libraries

 The library at Saint Catherine’s Monastery is the oldest continually operating library in the world.
 Among its thousands of ancient parchments are at least 160 palimpsests—manuscripts that bear faint scratches and flecks of ink beneath more recent writing.
 These illegible marks are the only clues to words that were scraped away by the monastery’s monks between the 8th and 12th centuries to reuse the parchments.
 Some were written in long-lost languages that have almost entirely vanished from the historical record.

 But now these erased passages are reemerging from the past.
 In an unlikely collaboration between an Orthodox wing of the Christian faith and cutting-edge science, a small group of international researchers are using specialized imaging techniques that photograph the parchments with different colors of light from multiple angles.
-This technology allows the researchers to read the original texts for the first time since they were wiped away, revealing lost ancient poems, early religious texts, and doubling the known vocabulary of languages that have not been used for more than 1,000 years.
+This technology allows the researchers to read the original texts for the first time since they were wiped away, revealing lost ancient poems and early religious texts and doubling the known vocabulary of languages that have not been used for more than 1,000 years.

-Isolated at the mouth of a precipitous gorge at the foot of Mount Sinai—a mountain sacred to Christian, Islamic, and Jewish faiths—Saint Catherine’s Monastery has persisted relatively unscathed since the sixth century.
+Isolated at the mouth of a precipitous gorge at the foot of Mount Sinai—a mountain sacred to the Christian, Islamic, and Jewish faiths—Saint Catherine’s Monastery has persisted relatively unscathed since the sixth century.
 Its library was famous as a center of learning even its very earliest days, and the tinder-dry climate has helped to preserve the delicate parchments.

 At times in the past, however, the monks found themselves stranded without fresh supplies.
 The rise of Islam in the seventh century saw almost all of the other Christian sites in Sinai disappear, leaving the fortified monastery at Saint Catherine’s far harder to reach.
 Tensions between the Muslim world and Christians during the Crusades also made pilgrimages to the monastery more sporadic.
 Scribes were often forced to reuse older parchments, each composed of hundreds of pages.
 They would carefully wash them with lemon juice and scrape them clean of text.
 The scribes chose older texts—some dating as far back as 600 AD—whose language had been forgotten or whose information was no longer relevant.

-Today, these parchments are delicate goldmines of historical importance.
-Scholars studying the early scriptures of the Christian faith, historians looking for clues about life in Medieval Egypt, and linguists searching for scraps of ancient languages have all poured over the parchments.
-In the margins, some parts of the older undertexts have remained visible, giving some clues to the content beneath.
+Today, these parchments are delicate gold mines of historical importance.
+Scholars studying the early scriptures of the Christian faith, historians looking for clues about life in Medieval Egypt, and linguists searching for scraps of ancient languages have all pored over the parchments.
+In the margins, some parts of the older under-texts have remained visible, giving some clues to the content beneath.

-To reveal the erased words on the palimpsests, the researchers photograph each page 12 times while being illuminated with different-colored visible light, ultraviolet light, and infrared light.
+To reveal the erased words on the palimpsests, the researchers photograph each page 12 times while it is illuminated with different-colored visible light, ultraviolet light, and infrared light.
 Other images are taken with light shining from behind the page or off to one side at an oblique angle, helping to highlight tiny bumps and depressions in the surface.
 Together, these photographs help reveal the minute traces of ink left on the pages after they were erased or the scratches left by a scribe’s quill.
 Computer algorithms then analyze and combine the images so the text on top can be separated from the words below.

-Over five years, the researchers gathered 30 terabytes of images from 74 palimpsests—totalling 6,800 pages.
+Over five years, the researchers gathered 30 terabytes of images from 74 palimpsests—totaling 6,800 pages.
 In some cases, the erased texts have increased the known vocabulary of a language by up to 50 percent, giving new hope to linguists trying to decipher them.
-One of these languages to reemerge from the parchments is Caucasian Albanian, which was spoken by a Christian kingdom in what is now modern day Azerbaijan.
-Almost all written records from the kingdom were lost in the 8th and 9th Century when their churches were destroyed.
+One of the languages to reemerge from the parchments is Caucasian Albanian, which was spoken by a Christian kingdom in what is now modern day Azerbaijan.
+Almost all written records from the kingdom were lost in the 8th and 9th century when its churches were destroyed.

 “There are two palimpsests here that have Caucasian Albanian text in the erased layer,” says Michael Phelps, the director of the Early Manuscripts Electronic Library and leader of the project.
 “They are the only two texts that survive in this language ...
 We were sitting with one of the scholars and he was adding to the language as we were processing the images.
 In real time he was saying ‘now we have the word for met’ and ‘now the word for fish.’”